canonical/operator/README.md

 ### Networks

-Each relation a charm has will
+Each relation a charm has is associated with
 A charm can define some `extra-bindings`